 Your turn: how you can learn Cloud, try it and pass certifications for free

-Good news is, due to lack of Cloud-skills, the Cloud providers are regularly setting up events to attract learners.
+Cloud providers are regularly setting up events to attract learners.
 You might follow them on LinkedIn or subscribe to their newsletters not to miss the next ones.
-Apart from temporary events, they all grant free credit to try their services during a 30-days period, which you can use to play with it!
+Apart from temporary events, they usually grant free credit to try their services during a 30-days period, which you can use to play with it!

-These trainings are based on the provider’s specifics, but the information workflows, technical requirements and so on will remain pretty similar.
-The advantage is that those training are solution-focused, then make the learning way more concrete.
+These trainings are based on the provider’s specifics, but the information flows, infrastructures, kind of services and so on will remain pretty similar from one to another.